JeromeFranco/Pergola3DConfigurator/README.md

-An example of a sketchfab 3D configurator using the viewer api.
+An example of a Sketchfab 3D Configurator using the sketchfab viewer api.

 ## Run It Yourself